Joshua Paris

 Joshua Paris (born 6 March 1996) is a British tennis player who specializes in doubles.
+Paris has a career high ATP doubles ranking of world No. 96 achieved on 24 November 2025.
 He competes mainly on the ATP Challenger Tour.

-Paris has a career high ATP doubles ranking of world No. 102 achieved on 13 October 2025.
-He also has a career high singles ranking of No. 769 achieved on 5 August 2019.
+He also has a career high singles ranking of No. 769 achieved in August 2019.

 Career

 Paris has won his first ATP Challenger doubles title at the 2023 Rafa Nadal Open partnering with Daniel Cukierman, defeating Sriram Balaji and Ramkumar Ramanathan in the final.
 Playing with Eden Silva, he reached the mixed doubles quarterfinals at the 2025 Wimbledon Championships.

 Personal info

 Paris is from Highgate, London and was educated at the Lycée Français Charles de Gaulle in South Kensington.
 He was part of the British squad at the 2013 Maccabiah Games.